H1k1r1/Leland-Model-with-Discrete-Rehedging/README.md

 ### Fig. 3.
 Volatility vs costs

-The graph "Realized Volatility vs Transaction Costs" shows the absence of a clear pattern: green bars (low cost) and red (high cost) overlap, which corresponds to p-value = 0.579 (Hypothesis 2).
+The graph "Realized Volatility vs Transaction Costs" shows the absence of a clear pattern: green bars (low cost) and red (high cost) overlap, which corresponds to p-value = 0.579.

 ### Fig. 4.
-Costs vs curtosis (H3)
+Costs vs curtosis

 The scatter plot shows a negative trend (r = -0.410):
 - On the left (low cost): points at the top (high kurtosis)